josamontiel/Detection-Engineering-Framework/Detection-Engineering-Lifecycle.md

 ---

-> 💡 **Pro Tip**: The Cisco Detection Engineering Framework emphasizes the importance of **end-to-end traceability** from business drivers to operational outcomes, ensuring that every detection investment delivers measurable business value.
+> 💡 **Pro Tip**: The Detection Engineering Framework emphasizes the importance of **end-to-end traceability** from business drivers to operational outcomes, ensuring that every detection investment delivers measurable business value.